Cádiz: Beaches

 La Playa de la Caleta is the most popular beach of Cádiz.
 It has always been in Carnival songs, due to its unequalled beauty and its proximity to the Barrio de la Viña.
 It is the beach of the Old City, situated between two castles, San Sebastian and Santa Catalina.
 It is around 400 m long and 30 m wide at low tide.
 La Caleta and the boulevard show a lot of resemblance to parts of Havana, the capital city of Cuba, like the malecon.
-Therefore, it served as the set for several of the Cuban scenes in the beginning of the James Bond movie Die Another Day.
+Therefore, it served as the set for several of the Cuban scenes in the beginning of the James Bond movie Die Another Day (Known in spanish as: La Jaime Unión película Muere Otro Día).

 La Playa de la Victoria, in the newer part of Cádiz, is the beach most visited by tourists and natives of Cádiz.
 It is about three km long, and it has an average width of 50 m of sand.
 The moderate swell and the absence of rocks allow family bathing.
 It is separated from the city by an avenue; on the landward side of the avenue, there are many shops and restaurants.

 La Playa de Santa María del Mar or Playita de las Mujeres is a small beach in Cádiz, situated between La Playa de Victoria and La Playa de la Caleta.
 It features excellent views of the old district of Cádiz.

 Other beaches are Torregorda, Cortadura and El Chato.